other Beauty cameras in my collection:

 pod-like thing attached to the side of the lens that resembles a motorcycle headlight.
 It's a housing for the exposure meter match-needle window.
 The film speed is set on the thin black ring around the front of the lens barrel, next to which is the shutter speed ring, and then the aperture ring.
 These are coupled to the meter, and the correct adjustment of either will centre the meter needle.
 The shutter speed and aperture rings move separately when one is held still and the other turned, but otherwise synchronously (without any form of lock), allowing a set exposure value to be easily adjusted for bias towards motion capture or depth of field control.

 The lens is an f/2.8 45mm Biokor.
 The focus ring has a protruding lever and is scaled in both feet (orange) and meters (white).
 It seems that the Biokor lens was made by the Tomioka Optical Company (Tokyo).
 Tomioka's origins date back to 1924, when optical products were designed and produced for the Japanese military and other industrial clients.
-The company went on to develope a respectable quality three-element triplet and four-element
+The company went on to develop a respectable quality three-element triplet and four-element

 Tessar-type photographic lens, which were mainly used on a number of lower-priced 1950s Japanese TLRs.
 Some of the lenses were re-badged.
 From late 1949, Tomioka became the exclusive lens supplier for Yashica, and in 1983, the company became part of the Kyocera ceramic group following its takeover of Yashica.

 Beauty cameras where among the pioneers of integral coupled metering (although the Mamiya Elca of around 1958 was the first).
 The 1958 Beauty Super L had an uncoupled meter with a light cell on the front-right (facing) of the top plate, and a match-needle display above.
 The Beauty Lightomatic of 1959 followed this layout, as did the 1960 Lightomatic II, but both with the addition of meter coupling.
-It therefore seems strange that the 1960 Beaumat took a different design route, with a less discretely integrated metering system in a different body style?
+It therefore seems strange that the 1960 Beaumat took a different design route, with a less discreetly integrated metering system in a different body style?